int-brain-lab/neuropixels_course_2024/viewephys/A_viewephys_on_raw_data.md

 # Use Viewephys to look at raw data

 ## Step 1 : Open a raw recording

+### Open data with the fully downloaded raw data file
 On a terminal activate your environment, and type the following command

 ```shell